deboramd/deboramd/README.md

 - 🤔 I'm also studying Python by myself.
 In this context, I seek help with the learning of SQL and R technologies, in addition to Data Science, AI and Machine Learning.
 These topics are interesting to me because of how they can be used in the medical field, bringing advances, development and helping both patients and doctors.
 So, I really want to learn about it but I don't know how or where to start.
 If anyone could help, I would be very grateful.
 - 💬 About me: I like music, technologies, games like The Last of Us, Dying Light, Assassin's Creed, Tomb Raider, Hitman, Guitar Hero (nostalgic here), and series or movies on Netflix and Amazon Prime.
 - 📫 How to reach me: https://www.linkedin.com/in/print-debora-moraes/ (Linkedin)| deboramoraesmd@gmail.com (Gmail)
 - ⚡ Fun fact: I'm from Brazil so I also study English when I'm learning programming or for my medical school.
-In this case I'm also a self-taught student in foreing languages with a focus on English speaking.
+Although I studied English a language school, most of my knowledge of the English language came through self-study.

 ### Olá pessoal 👋